It’s all about first impressions. But how much care do you put into dressing up your documents?

 Add Some Style with a Cover Page

 A cover page is one of the best ways to stylize your document.
 But is it one of the more underused features of Microsoft Word?
-A Word document is often bland.
+A Microsoft Word document is often bland.
 So, do consider the merits…

 - A cover page gives the reader a quick visual of the content inside.